mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

 The components are available but as you can see, they are not styled even though each component contains a CSS stylesheet in its directory.
 The reason is Storybook has not been configured to find the component's CSS.
-We'll fix this later.
+We'll address this shortly.

 ## 4. Configure postCSS {id=configure-postcss}